neurospin/pylearn-parsimony/README.md

 Installation
 ------------
-The reference environment for pylearn-parsimony is Ubuntu 14.04 LTS with Python 2.7.6, Numpy 1.8.2 and Scipy 0.13.3.
-More recent versions likely work, but have not been tested thoroughly.
+The reference environment for pylearn-parsimony was Ubuntu 14.04 LTS with Python 2.7.6, Numpy 1.8.2 and Scipy 0.13.3.
+We have converted the package to Python 3, but have not finished this transition yet.
+It appears to work well in Python 3, but please report any bugs that you find!

 Unless you already have Numpy and Scipy installed, you need to install them:
 ```